dev-talib/pixel/README.md

-# Pixel 👓✨
+# 🎭 project-rag-muse

 **Your Local AI Companion with Memory**

-Pixel is a high-performance, memory-driven conversational AI that evolves with you.
+Muse is a high-performance, memory-driven conversational AI that evolves with you.
-Built on **RAG (Retrieval-Augmented Generation)** and persistent vector memory, Pixel doesn’t just respond—she *remembers, adapts, and grows*.
+Built on **RAG (Retrieval-Augmented Generation)** and persistent vector memory, Muse doesn’t just respond—she *remembers, adapts, and grows*.

 ---

-## 🧠 Why Pixel?
-Pixel doesn’t forget.
+## 🧠 Muse doesn’t forget.
 She remembers:

-* Your past conversations
+- Your past conversations
-* Your projects
+- Your projects
-* Your preferences
+- Your preferences
-* Your patterns
+- Your patterns

 Over time, she transforms from a tool into a **true digital companion**.